tankudo/LLM-ZoomCamp/01-intro/README.md

 ### Implementing a Search Engine
 - We'll use a simple search engine from the workshop, populate it with FAQ documents, perform a search, and use the results in an LLM to get answers to questions.
-- There is a Python file, `min_search.py`, which implements the search functionality.
+- There is a Python file, `minsearch.py`, which implements the search functionality.

 ### Setting Up the Environment
-- Start a new Jupyter notebook named "RO Intro".
+- Start a new Jupyter notebook named "rag-intro.ipynb".
 - Download the search engine implementation using the `wget` command and import it as a package.

 ### Loading and Processing Data